Download a FREE E-Book with 20 Easy Weeknight Dinners

 • Rich chocolate flavor – These brownies are made with cocoa powder, chocolate AND chocolate chips giving them a super deep and rich chocolate flavor that will keep you coming back for more.

-This flourless brownie recipe is the perfect thing to serve as a base for a brownie sundae.
-I like to add a big scoop of vanilla ice cream.
-Then, I make a homemade magic shell by warming 1/4 cup of dark chocolate chips with 1 tbsp coconut oil.
-Stir them together and wait for it to harden into a shell before serving.
+• Make a brownie sundae – serve these as a base for a brownie sundae.
+I like to add a big scoop of vanilla ice cream with a homemade magic shell made by warming 1/4 cup of dark chocolate chips with 1 tbsp coconut oil.
+Pour over cold ice cream and wait for it to harden.

 • Dark chocolate or semi sweet chocolate bar – I usually use a 70% cocoa dark chocolate bar.